RangseySamreth/Budgeting-Tool/README.md

 1. Navigate to src/main/java/com/budgeting/tool/Main.java.
 2. Click Run to start the application.
 # Database Structure
-The project uses an SQLite database to store user information, budget data, and transactions.
+The project uses an SQLite database to store user information, and budget data.
 ## Table
 Budgeting - Stores user credentials and balance.
 # Data Structure